mWater/minimongo/README.md

 To test, run `testem` in the main directory.

 To test a RemoteDb implementation, use `test/LiveRemoteDbTests.ts`.
-Server must have a collection called scratch with fields as specified at top of tests file.
+The server must have a collection called scratch with fields as specified at the top of the tests file.

 ### Quickfind